tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 [](id:que18)
 ### Does TRTC support active calling?
-Signaling channels are used to enable active calling.
+You can enable this feature using signaling channels.
 For example, you can use the custom message feature of [IM](https://intl.cloud.tencent.com/product/im) to enable active calling.
-For more information, please see the scenario-specific demos in the [SDK](https://intl.cloud.tencent.com/document/product/647/34615) source code.
+For more information, see the scenario-specific demos in the [SDK](https://intl.cloud.tencent.com/document/product/647/34615) source code.

 [](id:que19)
 ### Can users use Bluetooth earphones when having one-to-one video calls in TRTC?